Phipps and Climate Change

 - Center for Sustainable Landscapes, 24,350-square-foot research/education/administration building (2012):

-- First and only facility to meet four of the world’s highest green building standards:
+- First and only facility to meet five of the world’s highest green building standards:

 - Generates all its own energy from renewable energy produced on-site from PV’s and wind